dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 - even though communism often lacks true property rights and thus, it can be hard to truly own something and control it completely or sell it
-  - further, if you are permitted to sell real-estate/etc assets on their more controlled market, then, since the gov't controls exchange of most assets on the market, they really have the advantage to determine market behavior.
+  - further, if you are permitted to sell real-estate and other assets on their more controlled market, then, since the gov't controls exchange of most assets on the market, they really have the advantage to determine market behavior.
     - also, with much lower savings rates, it becomes harder to find